motine/sta/README.md

 ## Disclaimer

 I am aware that some of the choices I made are quite opinionated.
-Two examples are: I am providing a main function in a module (ugh) and I am using 50 fps and not a decent time difference method.
+Two examples are: I am providing a main function in a module (_ugh_) and I am using fixed [FPS](https://en.wikipedia.org/wiki/Frame_rate) and not a decent time difference method.
 These two choices – and many others – were made because I think they make teaching simpler.
-I guess these simplifications should considered carefully for a real world project.
+I guess these simplifications should be considered carefully for any real world project.

 <!--
 TODO add error checking everywhere